AnonymousGitAcc/DocSmell/README.md

 We employed rule-based, shallow, and deep machine learning techniques to automatically detect documentation smells.

 ## Codes
 Codes of our rule-based, shallow, and deep learning classifiers are available at three different subfolders under 'Codes' folder.
 The codes are organised in a sequential manner.
 All file&folder names are self-explanatory.
+We have run the the deep learning classifiers (i.e., Bi-LSTM, BERT) on Google Colab.
+You can run the corresponding python notebooks on Google Colab by uploading them on your google drive with the benchmark dataset.